 HR leaders across the country are being asked by their C-suites and Boards if they can avoid the millions of dollars in overtime costs their organizations are now at risk of incurring — thanks to new overtime rules passed by the Department of Labor in May 2016 — without negatively impacting business objectives.
 This article details how HR analytics make it easy to comply with the new ruling and be more proactive when it comes to workforce issues.

 If you’re leading or building an HR analytics team, this manifesto by Alec Levenson is an exciting and sobering read on what it really takes to drive business results with an evidence-based approach.
 Levenson is an Economist and Senior Research Scientist with the University of Southern California’s Center for Effective Organizations (along with frequent Visier guest contributor, John Boudreau).

 This year I had the privilege of taking part in a ground-breaking research project.
 It leveraged a workforce database unmatched in the world in its breadth and depth to examine gender equity like never before.
 This Time Money article (and video) highlights the key findings.
 In fact, the report got so much attention there have been many insightful articles written about it.
-You can check all those articles out here, and download the full report (no cost!) here.
+You can download the full report (no cost!) here.